Lead Data Scientist at Merck Life Science KGaA, Darmstadt, Germany

 Hello!
 My name is Evelyne Groen and I am a Senior Machine Learning engineer at Malt.
 A long time ago I studied physics in Amsterdam, after which I moved to Berlin to discover the world of data science.
 Currently I'm working at Malt as a machine learning engineer exploring the boundaries between devops and data.

-machine learning, and pre-trained Large Language Models (LLMs); for radar satellite imagery and niche medical sensors.
-Recipient of innovation awards from the German Aerospace Center (DLR) as well as IEEE for designing algorithms and data products tailored to spaceborne data.
+machine learning, and pre-trained Large Language Models (LLMs); specifically for satellite data and niche medical sensors.
+Recipient of innovation awards from the German Aerospace Center (DLR) and IEEE for novel algorithms and data products for satellite missions.
+Previous work experience at German Aerospace Center (DLR) and DataRobot Inc.

 After my PhD in Astronomy @ Max Planck Institute for Astronomy in Heidelberg, I have switched from academia to industry.
 Working as a Data Scientist @ DSC GmbH I am developing in python for various projects including those involving language models.
 I am attending PyData meetings in Heidelberg and even presented a lightning talk on my "Croshapes" hobby project.